ntruongan356-byte/ScarySingleDocs/Docs/FileDocs/cell3.md

 # Cell 3: Comprehensive Analysis of Download Management and Model Acquisition System

 ## Overview
-This document provides a comprehensive analysis of the Cell 3 functionality in the sdAIgen project, focusing on the `downloading-en.py` script and its role in the download management and model acquisition system.
+This document provides a comprehensive analysis of the Cell 3 functionality in the ScarySingleDocs project, focusing on the `downloading-en.py` script and its role in the download management and model acquisition system.
 Cell 3 represents the critical phase where the system prepares the environment, downloads necessary models, extensions, and resources, and sets up the complete Stable Diffusion WebUI ecosystem.

 ## Table of Contents
 1. [Import Analysis](#import-analysis)